João Gilberto

-João Gilberto (born João Gilberto do Prado Pereira de Oliveira – /pt/; 10 June 1931 – 6 July 2019) was a Brazilian guitarist, singer, and composer who was a pioneer of the musical genre of bossa nova in the late 1950s.
+João Gilberto do Prado Pereira de Oliveira (/'ʒwaʊ ʒɪl'bɛərtoʊ/, ZHWOWN-_-zhil-BAIR-toh; /pt-BR/; 10 June 1931 – 6 July 2019) was a Brazilian guitarist, singer, songwriter and composer who was a pioneer of the musical genre of bossa nova in the late 1950s.
 Around the world, he was often called the "father of bossa nova"; in his native Brazil, he was referred to as "O Mito" (The Myth).

 In 1965, the album Getz/Gilberto was the first jazz record to win the Grammy Award for Album of the Year.
 It also won Best Jazz Instrumental Album – Individual or Group and Best Engineered Album, Non-Classical.

 Gilberto's Amoroso was nominated for a Grammy in 1978 in the category Best Jazz Vocal Performance.
 In 2001 he won in the Best World Music Album category with João voz e violão.

 Early life

 João Gilberto was born in Juazeiro, Bahia, the son of Joviniano Domingos de Oliveira, a wealthy merchant, and Martinha do Prado Pereira de Oliveira.
 He lived in his native city until 1942, when he began to study in Aracaju, Sergipe, returning to Juazeiro in 1946.
 At the age of 14, Gilberto got his first guitar from his grandfather despite disapproval from Gilberto's father.
 Still in Juazeiro, he formed his first band, called "Enamorados do Ritmo".
 Gilberto moved to Salvador, Bahia, in 1947.
 During his three years in the city, he dropped out of his studies to dedicate himself exclusively to music and at the age of 18 began his artistic career as a crooner at the Rádio Sociedade da Bahia.